Jonas Valančiūnas: National team career

 Valančiūnas was on the senior men's Lithuanian national basketball team roster for EuroBasket 2011, which took place in Lithuania.
 Valančiūnas debuted with Lithuania's senior men's national basketball team on 6 August 2011.
 In his debut match against Czech Republic, he scored 26 points and grabbed 11 rebounds.
 After a strong performance in friendly pre-EuroBasket 2011 matches, Valančiūnas was leading the Lithuanian national team with 12.3 points and 7.3 rebounds per game.
 Although Valančiūnas failed to be any kind of a leader in the first 4 games of EuroBasket 2011 (among them missing the game against Turkey), he then became one of the key players, averaging 8.4 points and 4.1 rebounds in just 15.7 minutes of game action.
 He also helped Lithuania to claim the fifth spot, which guaranteed qualification for the 2012 FIBA World Olympic Qualifying Tournament.
 To this day, he is the all-time youngest Lithuanian to represent the primary national team at the major tournament.

 In 2013, Valančiūnas won a silver medal at the EuroBasket 2013 tournament.
 In the 2014 FIBA World Cup, Valančiūnas led the Lithuanian squad, which finished in fourth place.
 Valančiūnas was also one of the tournament's best players at EuroBasket 2015, and he was chosen to the All-Tournament Team, along with his Lithuanian teammate, Jonas Mačiulis, after averaging 16 points and 8.4 rebounds per game.
 The Lithuanian team won their second consecutive silver medal at the competition.

 In 2017, Valančiūnas competed for the Lithuanian national basketball team at the EuroBasket 2017 tournament, where the team finished 9th overall.
 Valančiūnas averaged 15.8 points and 12 rebounds.
 He led in double-doubles and rebounds per game in the tournament.

 In 2019, Valančiūnas represented the national team at the 2019 FIBA Basketball World Cup where Lithuania finished 9th overall.
 Valančiūnas led his team in total points and rebounds, averaging 14.0 points and 8.8 rebounds.

+In 2023, Valančiūnas represented the national team at the 2023 FIBA Basketball World Cup where Lithuania finished 6th overall.
+He averaged 14.8 points, 8.8 rebounds, which included a sensational victory against USA.
+He became the second player (with José Ortiz) to have recorded multiple double-doubles in three World Cup tournaments since 1994.
+In recognition of his individual play, Valančiūnas was named to the All-FIBA World Cup Second Team.